-Temperature is one of the most important factors in the aquatic environment, which affects the physical and chemical properties of water and affects the aquatic vegetation, organisms and their biological activities (BK Dwivedi, GC Pandey, et al.).
-The quality standard for effluents discharge published by the Ethiopian ministry of water (MOWR) and the basic environmental water quality standards for a small river in Flanders (Belgium) showed the temperature ranges from 15.5-26.4.
+Temperature is one of the most important factors in the aquatic environment, which affects the physical and chemical properties of water and affects the aquatic vegetation, organisms and their biological activities.
+The quality standard for effluents discharge published by the Ethiopian ministry of water and the basic environmental water quality standards for a small river in Flanders (Belgium) showed the temperature ranges from 15.5-26.4.
 The result obtained from water samples s1, s2, and s3 and s4 were, 25, 24, 26 and 26 respectively.
-Thus, the study stream water has a temperature above recommended standards limit of WHO (15°C).
-A temperature of station three and four has the same and relatively higher value.
+Thus, the study stream water has a temperature above recommended standards limit of WHO (15oc).
+A temperature of station three and four have the same and relatively higher value.
 These stations found in the middle part of the streams and at the end of the town.
 Thus, the increment of temperature in these stations is resulted from the pollutions released from the municipalities.
-This increment trend of temperature of the stream leads the water will going out from the desired standards of water quality for drinking purpose based on this single parameters of temperature (Figure 1).